-Warm weather presents logistical challenges for transporting perishables from a place like Texas, but these challenges can be easily avoided by using refrigerated trucking services.
-A refrigerated freight ensures that your shipment will not spoil before arriving at its eventual destination.
+Warm weather presents logistical challenges for transporting perishables from a place like Texas, but you can easily avoid these challenges by using refrigerated trucking services.
+A refrigerated freight ensures that your shipment won't spoil before it arrives at its eventual destination.
 Two different shipments might seem like a high cost, but in reality, your goods will be better protected and last longer, saving you more money in the long run.

-Below we’ll discuss what refrigerated trucking is, how it will benefit your business, and why its importance should not be underestimated.
+Below, our experts at Cowtown Express will discuss what refrigerated trucking is, how it'll benefit your business, and why its importance shouldn't be underestimated.

 What is a refrigerated trailer?
-A refrigerated truck or trailer, also known as a reefer, is a freight shipping container specifically designed to transport foods, pharmaceuticals, and other products that require a temperature controlled environment.
-The trailer has a built-in refrigeration system to prevent spoiling of the goods.
+A refrigerated truck or trailer, also known as a reefer, is a freight shipping container specifically designed to transport foods, pharmaceuticals, and other products that require a temperature-controlled environment.
+The trailer has a built-in refrigeration system to prevent the goods from spoiling.

-Reefer transportation must be done by professional transportation service providers to ensure a properly climate controlled environment, as well as high quality treatment of the shipment.
-These trucks have the most advanced technology.
-They can be carefully adjusted for each shipment and its temperature needs, and can withstand any outdoor weather conditions, these trucks keep shipments safe.
+Reefer transportation must be done by professional transportation service providers to ensure a properly climate-controlled environment, as well as high-quality treatment of the shipment.
+These trucks have the most advanced technology and can be carefully adjusted for each shipment and its temperature needs.
+Regardless of the outdoor weather conditions, these trucks keep shipments safe.

 - Meat and dairy products